n4n0GH/hello/plasma-theme/README.md

 # hello Plasma
-Complete the hello. desktop experience with these Plasma designs, matching the hello. colorschemes.
+Complete the hello. desktop experience with this Plasma design, matching the hello. colorschemes.

 ## Installation
-Copy the folders to your local Plasma theme directory:
+Copy the folder to your local Plasma theme directory:

 ```
 ~/.local/share/plasma/desktoptheme